- 04 Oct 2023

 Time - The date and time the event was triggered.

-Allows you to assign identities like user, group, device, context or device collection to the current package.
+Allows you to assign identities like users, user collections, groups, devices, device collections or contexts to the current package.
 This grants users or devices access to an application.

 To view the details of an identity or edit it, double-click its entry.
 The Edit entitlement dialog box will open with the following options: